Iron Man (2008)

 Working furiously overnight, Tony completes his project.
 Yinsen straps Tony into the completed armored suit, telling him the way out of the cave.
 They set off a bomb inside the cell door as a distraction for the guards as Tony powers up his suit.
 Yinsen realizes that they will not have enough time.
 He grabs a gun and runs off to distract the surviving guards.

-Tony, fully powered, muscles his way through the cave.
+Tony, his suit now fully powered, muscles his way through the cave.
 The guards try to stop him but his suit easily deflects their weapon fire and he beats them off or kills them.
 He also fires one of the suit's missiles at Raza himself, who is flung out of sight by the blast.
 Halfway out of the cavern, Stark finds Yinsen, mortally wounded.
 Yinsen reveals that this was his plan, sacrificing himself so Tony could escape -- Yinsen's family is already dead and he will now see them again in the afterlife.
 Tony tearfully thanks Yinsen for saving him.
 Yinsen's last words to Stark are not to waste his second chance at life.

 Tony turns his suit on the remaining terrorists, igniting flame-throwers and firing missiles.
 He destroys their stockpile of weapons, but some of their larger-caliber weaponry begins to damage his suit.
 He uses a rudimentary jet-pack to launch himself out of the valley.
 Not long after firing, his jet-pack fails and he survives a crash in the desert.
 Stark leaves the suit behind and hikes through the desert until a couple of US helicopters fly overhead.
 A group of soldiers, led by Rhodey, come across Tony.
 Rhodey is overjoyed to find that his friend is alive.